d-fine/DatalandMCP/README.md

 [Open WebUI](https://github.com/open-webui/open-webui) is an MCP Client that allows user to run local LLMs as well as cloud based OpenAIs.

 ### Installation
-To install Open WebUI, create a virtual environment, activate it and run the command `pip install open-webui`.\
+- Open Powershell to install Open WebUI
-**Note, that it is only compatible with Python 3.11 & 3.12.**
+- Choose a designated folder and create a virtual environment via `python -m venv /path/to/new/virtual/environment`. **Note, that it is only compatible with Python 3.11 & 3.12.**
+- Activate it via `venv\Scripts\activate`
+- Run the command `pip install open-webui`.

 ### Launch

-To launch the app run the command `open-webui serve` within the venv.
+- Run the command `open-webui serve` within the venv.
-After successful launch we can now open the UI via http://localhost:8080.
+- After successful launch we can now open the UI via http://localhost:8080.
 For now, no model is connected to the UI; hence we will connect a model via Azure OpenAI.

 <img width="1904" height="907" alt="Image" src="https://github.com/user-attachments/assets/de16630b-c70f-45d4-87ea-d6f4bfd91f5e" />